laminas/laminas-view/docs/book/helpers/html-attributes.md

 <div class="input-group&#x20;has-validation"></div>
 ```

-## Merging attributes with existing attributes
+## Merging Attributes with Existing Attributes

-Attributes and their values can be merged with existing attributes and their
-values using the `HtmlAttributesSet::merge(iterable $attributes)` method.
+Attributes and their values can be merged with existing attributes and their values using the `HtmlAttributesSet::merge(iterable $attributes)` method.

 ```php
 <?php